EB5AGV's '92 Yamaha FJ1200 Page

 Here you have some other pictures taken next day (5 July 2008), just before a weekend trip:

-Prepared to begin the work: the FJ, the oil, the filter, some tools... and some others which are not seen
+Ready to begin the work: the FJ, the oil, the filter, some tools... and some other which are not seen

 Detail of the work area